patters-match/z88/readme.txt

 ----------------------------------------------------------------------
 The Z88 Project Git repositories
 ----------------------------------------------------------------------
-The main repository, z88.git, contains mostly Z88 source code, and a single submodule, OZ, that poitns to another Git repository.
-This repository is regarded as an umbrella for work archived or referenced.
+The main repository, z88.git, contains mostly Z88 Application source code.

 Currently, when working on a specific project, use a stand-alone Git: